ymocquar/HiOscSolver.jl/docs/src/doc.md

 ## Discretization

-The numerical method is based on a discretization of equation (2).
+The numerical method is based on a suitable time discretization of equation (2).
 In the direction $\tau$, a spectral method is used, while for the time $t$, an exponential Adams-Bashforth method allows to build a high order method (see [chartier2020](@cite)).
-The initialization is based on a "butterfly" technique (going back and forth around the initial time).
+The suitable choice of the initial condition is required to ensure high order accuracy.
+From a numerical point of view, a "butterfly" technique is introduced here (going back and forth around the initial time).

 ### Initialization